Faculty and staff philanthropy

 Coach Will Wade, along with Deans Jean Giddens and Joe Seipel, has kicked off the first faculty, staff, retiree campaign at VCU in recent memory.

 What do they want you to do?
 Make a gift.
 Every gift, no matter the amount, makes a difference.
 Every VCU and VCU Health team member is encouraged to participate.
 You can designate your gift any way you want … to any fund, school, unit, scholarship, etc. And giving is simple using payroll deduction.

-Making a gift to support VCU sends a message to alumni and friends that you believe in the mission.
+Making a gift to support VCU sends a message to alumni and friends that you believe in the university's mission.
 It’s another way to help our students and keep our university on an upward trajectory.
 The work you do, the time you give, the community you improve, the gifts you make – everything you do makes a difference.

 Together, we make giving real.

 Philanthropy impacts our most vital asset – our students – in many ways every day.
 Here’s how:

 • $32,411 is the average loan debt at graduation for a VCU student earning an undergraduate degree.

 • 33 percent of VCU freshmen are first-generation college students.

 • 11,804 of VCU’s 20,294 full-time undergraduate students in 2014 showed need for financial aid.